sr-stanley/adds-vm-creation/README.md

 <h1>Creating and configuring a Domain Controller VM and Client VM within Azure VMs</h1>

 This tutorial outlines the creation of a **Domain Controller Virtual Machine** and **Client Virtual Machine** within **Azure**.
-After creation, we will configure DNS settings so that both VM's can communicate via a network connection.<br />
+After creation, we will configure DNS settings so that both VMs can communicate via a network connection.<br />

 <h2>Environments and Technologies Used</h2>